-Despite more limited quantitative data, similar patterns of reduced bioturbation are present after other mass extinctions.
-Vertical burrows typically reached only 5 cm below the sediment-water interface during the 1–1.5 myr following the end-Triassic mass extinction, before eventually recovering to depths of 15–20 cm (45, 84).
-Mixing intensity was likewise reduced following the end-Triassic extinction, although recovery to pre-extinction burrow depths and diameters and ichnofabric indices was much more rapid than after the Permian-Triassic extinction (45, 84).
+Despite more limited quantitative data, similar patterns of reduced bioturbation are present in strata recording other mass extinctions.
+Vertical burrows typically reached only 5 cm below the sediment-water interface during the ca. 1–1.5 myr following the end-Triassic mass extinction, before eventually recovering to depths of 15–20 cm (45, 84).
+Mixing intensity was likewise reduced following the end-Triassic extinction, although recovery to pre-extinction burrow depths and diameters and ichnofabric indices was much more rapid than after the Permian–Triassic extinction (45, 84).
 As described above, similar patterns appear to have occurred across the Late Devonian biotic crises.
 Vertical mixing in pre-extinction Frasnian carbonate platform deposits of the western USA is characterized by average burrow depths of just over 8 cm, whereas post-extinction Famennian deposits in this region show almost no vertical burrowing.
 Bioturbation and vertical mixing return to more robust levels in Mississippian strata in these successions, with depths of burrowing commonly exceeding 10 cm and reaching over 30 cm in some strata (43).
 In the lower Tournaisian of the Anti-Atlas of Morocco, bioglyphic preservation of Cruziana reticulata assemblages record the resurgence of early Paleozoic-style firmground conditions linked to poorly developed sediment mixing in the wake of the Hangenberg Event (85).
 The same is likely true for the end-Cretaceous mass extinction; basal post-extinction Paleocene strata are characterized by limited bioturbation (86), though sediment mixing appears to have relatively rapidly resumed and achieved pre-extinction intensities and depths (87, 88).
-Data spanning the Late Ordovician mass extinction are particularly sparse.
-However, data from the Welsh Basin suggest that sediment mixing intensities were low leading up to as well as through the extinction and do not appear to strongly correlate to extinction pulses recorded in body-fossil records (89).
+Data spanning the Late Ordovician mass extinction are particularly sparse, though Welsh Basin strata suggest that sediment mixing intensities were low leading up to and through the extinction interval and do not appear to strongly correlate to extinction pulses recorded in body-fossil records (89).

 Paleoenvironmental Patterns in Bioturbation